aws-samples/aws-codepipeline-cicd/README.md

 * CodePipeline

 CodePipeline is a continuous delivery service.
 It is triggered by code checked in into code commit repository.
 It compiles and packages the code.
 It deploys the code to various environments such as Development, Quality Assurance and Production.
 Approval is needed to promote the code from Development to Quality Assurance.
 Similarly, approval is needed to promote the code from Quality Assurance to Production.
+You can find more information in this [article](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html).

 * CloudFormation stacks

 The cloud formation stacks groups various AWS services in a collection which can be managed as a single unit.
-This stack creates the CodeCommit repository and the CICD pipeline consisting of CodePipeline.As a first step, on execution of CDK deploy command, "SampleRepository" gets created.
+This stack creates the CodeCommit repository and the CI/CD pipeline consisting of CodePipeline.
+As a first step, on execution of CDK deploy command, "SampleRepository" gets created.

 ## Architecture
 ![pipepline](./docs/pipeline.png)